The “H” and “I” Drives

 - I:\groups\ua\FINADM – shared within Finance & Administration

 - I:\groups\ua\ARRM – shared within Advancement Research & Relationship Management

-Talk to your office mates or supervisor and find out which one(s) your group folder or folders are.
+Talk to your office mates or manager and find out which one(s) your group folder or folders are.
 This is where you will share your work with your group.